 Close Board meetings as prescribed by Idaho law.

 The Chair is permitted to participate in all Board meetings in a manner equal to all other Board members, including the right to participate in debate and to vote.
-The Chair may not make a motion, but may second motions.
+The Chair may make a motion, but they must first hand over responsibility for chairing the meeting to the vice chair or, if the vice chair is not present, to another Board Member.
+The Chair may second motions and is not required to hand over responsibility for chairing the meeting before doing so.

 Vice Chair

-The vice chair shall preside at all Board meetings in the absence of the Chair, and shall perform all of the duties of the Chair in case of the Chair’s absence or disability.
+The vice chair shall preside at all Board meetings in the absence of the Chair, and shall perform all of the duties of the Chair in case of the Chair’s absence or disability or as described above.

 Legal References: I.C. § 30-30-621 Idaho Nonprofit Corporation Act - Directors and Officers - Required Officers